-{ Geographic grids break down areas into uniform cells.
-They enable urban planning, epidemiology, and climate analysis at varying levels of detail, as they provide more granular insights than traditional administrative boundaries \cite{ehrlich2021open, rentschler2022flood, dijkstra2021applying}.
-For this study, the urban grid required the alignment of AGEBs for the years 1990 and 2000.
-The official census reference geometries for such years displayed gross translational and deformation errors when compared to the georeferenced geometries of the most current year, 2020.
-This misalignment has been noted before, and a correction attempted, with limited success \cite{montejanoescamillaEstandarizacionAreasGeoestadisticas2020}.
-The alignment is not straightforward, given that AGEBs' codes, which would allow for matching across two censal years, are preserved only for a fraction of the AGEBs.
-Codes change for several reasons, including the splitting of the original geometry into new and smaller geometries, the merging of geometries, reclassification into a higher-level administrative unit, and the addition of new AGEBs to the urban class, among others.
-As a solution, we developed a custom alignment algorithm that automatically identifies control points between the geometries of consecutive census years.
-First, the algorithm identifies intersection points between three or more AGEBs whose code numbers remain constant and designates them as control points.
-These control points are generally street intersections unlikely to change from one census year to the next.
-Then, the control points are manually inspected, and any erroneous ones are removed.
-Finally, geometries are aligned using a thin plate spline transformation \cite{rohr2001landmark}. }
+{ Geographic grids divide space into uniform cells, enabling urban planning, epidemiology, and climate analysis at multiple spatial scales.
+Compared to traditional administrative boundaries, they provide more granular and spatially consistent insights \cite{ehrlich2021open, rentschler2022flood, dijkstra2021applying}.
+For this study, the urban grid required spatial alignment of AGEB geometries from the 1990 and 2000 censuses, as these datasets exhibited substantial positional shifts and geometric distortions relative to the accurately georeferenced boundaries of 2020.
+This issue has been previously reported, but existing correction methods have achieved limited success \cite{montejanoescamillaEstandarizacionAreasGeoestadisticas2020}.
+The alignment is non-trivial, as AGEB unique identifiers, required for direct matching across census years, are available for only a subset of units, since they frequently change from one census to another.
+Identifiers change for several reasons, including the subdivision of existing geometries, reclassification into higher-level administrative units, and the incorporation of newly urbanised areas to reflect population change, among others.
+As a solution, we developed a custom alignment algorithm that automatically identifies control points between AGEB geometries from consecutive census years.
+First, the algorithm detects intersection points shared by three or more AGEBs whose identifiers remain unchanged and designates them as control points.
+These points typically correspond to intersections of arterial streets, which are unlikely to change between census years.
+The control points are then manually inspected, and any erroneous matches are removed.
+Finally, the geometries are aligned using a thin-plate spline transformation \cite{rohr2001landmark}. }